• Home

 Which Coding System do the Banks and the Business Credit Reporting Agencies Use?

-Business credit bureaus and small business lending institutions use both.
+This is another frequently asked question.
+To put it simply, business credit bureaus and small business lending institutions use both.
 However, the SIC code system is phasing out and NAICS codes will replace it.
 But for the moment, assume they are both in play, as the transition has not yet finished.
 These coding systems are similar but not identical.

-Lenders, banks, insurance companies and business credit reporting agencies use the two business classification systems to see if your business is a high-risk industry classification.
+Lenders, banks, insurance companies, and business credit reporting agencies use the two business classification systems to see if your business is a high-risk industry classification.

 Therefore, if your tax deductions do not reasonably resemble the other businesses in your industry, your business could be subject to an audit.